kekyo/GitReader/README.md

 This is also true for the high-level interface; there is no interface for referencing a child from its parent.
 Therefore, if you wish to perform such a search, you must construct the link in the reverse direction on your own.

+The following example recursively searches for a parent commit from a child commit.

 ```csharp
 Branch branch = repository.Branches["develop"];